MomentFactory/Omniverse-NDI-extension/README.md

 The title is the name of your dynamic texture.

 - ☑️ Indicates the health of the video feed.
-- **NDI feed combobox** Select which NDI feed to use for this dynamic texture identifier.
+- **NDI® feed combobox** Select which NDI® feed to use for this dynamic texture identifier.
 This value is saved in USD as a custom property in the shader under `ndi:source`
 - ⏸️ Allows to start/stop the video feed.
 - 🖼️ Allows to switch the feed to Low bandwidth mode, saving performance by decreasing resolution for a particular feed.
 - 🗇 To copy to clipboard the identifiers of the dynamic texture Example `dynamic://myDynamicMaterial`